chloealbright/DevHiveMind/_Low Priority Refinement/_CODE/_Capture/Design Patterns.md

 ```

 ## Behavioral Design Patterns: Managing Object Collaboration

+Behavioural patterns define how objects communicate and interact with each other.
+They help streamline complex communication flows and improve the flexibility and reusability of code by encapsulating behaviour.
+Examples of behavioural patterns include Observer, Iterator, Strategy, Command, Chain of Responsibility, State, Template Method, Mediator, and Memento.

 Behavioral design patterns are concerned with communication between objects, how objects operate and carry out their responsibilities most of the times increasing flexibility in carrying out communication between objects.